Gauss-Markov processes as space-time scaled stationary Ornstein-Uhlenbeck processes: Abstract

 \section{Abstract}

 We present a class of Gauss-Markov processes which can be represented as space-time scaled stationary Ornstein-Uhlenbeck processes defined on the real line.
-To give examples, we study scaled Wiener bridges, Ornstein-Uhlenbeck type bridges, weighted Wiener bridges and so called $F$-Wiener bridges.
-By giving counterexamples, we also point out that this kind of representation does not hold in general, e.g., for a zero area Wiener bridge.
-To give a possible application, we show that our results can be useful to calculate the distribution of the supremum location of certain standardized Gauss-Markov processes on compact time intervals.
+We give several explicit examples of the representation for certain Gauss bridge processes.
+As an application, we derive a formula for the density function of the supremum location of certain standardized Gauss-Markov processes on compact time intervals.
+We also present some sufficient conditions under which mean centered Gauss-Markov processes take zero at a fixed time with probability one.